 Theoretical and practical concepts of marketing and management in the semi-globalized world.
 Understand the significant challenges globalization presents to management and marketing, specifically in the context of Spain.
 Business terminology and reality in a Spanish business environment.

-Prerequisites: SPA 202UZ.
-Offered: Fall.
+Prerequisites: SPA 202UZ or SPA 261 and Acceptance to Spain Term;.
+Offered: Spring.
 Special Notes: Course is taught and assignments are completed in Spanish.
-Course carries cross-credit in business.
+Course carries crosscredit in business.